-All Dynamic Query Where Clause values must conform to the simplified standardized XPATH format restricted for data security reasons, the format of which is specified below.
+All Dynamic Query Where Clause values must conform to the simplified standardized XPATH format restricted for data security reasons, the format of which is specified below.32

-Component Examples Comments Where Clause where=[Condition and Condition and Condition] or where=[Condition or Condition or Condition] Multiple conditions linked together by either one or more "and" or one or more "or" Boolean operators.
+Component Examples (before URL encoding is applied) Comments Where Clause 33 where=[Condition and Condition and Condition] or where=[Condition or Condition or Condition] Multiple conditions linked together by either one or more "and" or one or more "or" Boolean operators.
 Each condition may be optionally enclosed in "()".
-Condition Element Operator Value Object element and possible name/nameOfRecord/familyName="Smith" value, bounded by an operator.
-Element name/nameOfRecord/familyName XPath to the element (or attribute) being evaluated, relative to the root of the object (ex: students/student) Operator = != < > <= >= The "=" and "!=" equality operators must be supported for all elements that support being dynamically queried.
-Whether support for the other operators is required or optional depends upon the Data Model binding to the SIF 3 Infrastructure.
-Value "Smith" "true" 17 All non-numeric values must be surrounded with double quotes
+Condition Element Operator Value name/nameOfRecord/familyName="Smith" Object element and possible value, bounded by an operator.
+Element name/nameOfRecord/familyName XPath to the element (or attribute) being evaluated, relative to the root of the object (ex: students/student) Operator = != < The "=" and "!=" equality operators must be supported for all elements that support being dynamically queried.
+Whether support for the other <= operators is required or optional depends upon the Data

-&lt;sup>33 This expression format matches that of a singular form XQuery expression (see Utility Services Document section on the XQuery Template Registry) but mandates neither namespace definitions nor absolute element paths.
+32 This expression format matches that of a singular form XQuery expression (see Utility Services Document section on the XQuery Template Registry) but mandates neither namespace definitions nor absolute element paths.

-&lt;sup>34 For purposes of clarity, in this, as in all examples, the required URL encoding of the contents of the "where" clause is assumed rather than explicitly shown.
+33 For purposes of clarity, in this, as in all examples, the required URL encoding of the contents of the "where" clause is assumed rather than explicitly shown.